 The Final Title

-Effective titles in academic research papers can have several characteristics.
+Effective titles in academic research papers have several characteristics that reflect general principles.

-Subtitles are quite common in social science research papers.
+Subtitles are frequently used in social science research papers.
 Examples of why you may include a subtitle:

 1. Explains or provides additional context, e.g., "Linguistic Ethnography and the Study of Welfare Institutions as a Flow of Social Practices: The Case of Residential Child Care Institutions as Paradoxical Institutions."
 [Palomares, Manuel and David Poveda.
 Text & Talk: An Interdisciplinary Journal of Language, Discourse and Communication Studies 30 (January 2010): 193-212]

 2. Adds substance to a literary, provocative, or imaginative title or quote, e.g., "Listen to What I Say, Not How I Vote": Congressional Support for the President in Washington and at Home."
 [Grose, Christian R. and Keesha M. Middlemass.
 Social Science Quarterly 91 (March 2010): 143-167]

 3. Qualifies the geographic scope of the research, e.g., "The Geopolitics of the Eastern Border of the European Union: The Case of Romania-Moldova-Ukraine."
 [Marcu, Silvia.
 Geopolitics 14 (August 2009): 409-432]

 4. Qualifies the temporal scope of the research, e.g., "A Comparison of the Progressive Era and the Depression Years: Societal Influences on Predictions of the Future of the Library, 1895-1940."
 [Grossman, Hal B. Libraries & the Cultural Record 46 (2011): 102-128]